Hunting for Chanterelles

 Mysterious and elegant at the same time.
 So many stories to tell…

-While visiting the castle last year, Jacques said that he had grown up nearby and as a child he and his friends had the “keys” to the castle.
-When I asked what this meant, he replied that this was their own personal “fort” where they were free to roam, explore and live out their wildest dreams.
+While visiting the castle last year, Jacques said that he had grown up nearby and that, as a child, he and his friends had the “keys” to the castle.
+When I asked what this meant, he replied that this was their personal “fort” where they were free to roam, explore, and live their wildest dreams.
 Such a childhood.
-Bonaguil was not yet a destination castle and was fairly unkempt so it was wide open for curious kidlets.
+Bonaguil was not yet a destination castle and was fairly unkempt, so it was wide open to curious kidlets.

 Bonaguil’s entrance.
 Were there no keys?